Mental Health Facilities Norfolk County, MA

 Bay State Community Services Inc Outpatient Clinic

-Bay State Community Services Inc Outpatient Clinic is a mental health facility in Norfolk County, MA, located at 1120 Hancock Street, 2169.
+Bay State Community Services Inc Outpatient Clinic is a mental health treatment center in Norfolk County, MA, located at 1120 Hancock Street, 2169 zip code area.
 Bay State Community Services Inc Outpatient Clinic provides outpatient treatment.
-Bay State Community Services Inc Outpatient Clinic provides psychotropic medication, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
-Bay State Community Services Inc Outpatient Clinic also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
-Some other services available at Bay State Community Services Inc Outpatient Clinic include case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Bay State Community Services Inc Outpatient Clinic offers individual psychotherapy, trauma therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Bay State Community Services Inc Outpatient Clinic also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services at Bay State Community Services Inc Outpatient Clinic consist of family psychoeducation, case management and court-ordered outpatient treatment.

 Learn More